mj41/Algorithm-SpiralMatrix/docs/snail.md

 ![3x3](./vis-3x3.png)

-We can continue with 4x red, 4x blue, 4x green
+We can continue with 4x red, 4x blue, 8x green

 ![5x5](./vis-5x5.png)

 but let's first skip two layers to visualize the pattern clearly.
-You ee the 4x red will be the first and the 4x blue the last also one and two steps from the core.
+You see 4x red will be the first and 4x blue the last.
+It's the same also one and two steps from the core.

 ![9x9-a](./vis-9x9-a.png)

-So lets skip on the outer most layer first to visualize that instead of four point we have now eight (so 8x dark green).
+Lets skip to the outer most layer first to visualize that he have again eight dark green positions.
+And near them also two more free space before we read the blue corner.

 ![9x9-b](./vis-9x9-b.png)

-And before we reach the blue there are also 8x middle green and 8x light green.
+And before we reach the blue corner there are also normal green and light green positions.

 ![9x9-c](./vis-9x9-c.png)

 Now we can return back to see that dark green emerged two layers sooner.
+Whole pattern and algorithm is visualized magenta, read, green from dark to light and finally blue.

 ![9x9](./vis-9x9.png)